 Boulder

-Soak up the scenery on your way to Boulder, Utah while traveling along All-American Road: Scenic Byway 12.
-Boulder is remote, with stunning red rock vistas, yet it also holds surprising gems like a Zagat-rated organic, sustainable restaurant.
-The town is a gateway to both Grand Staircase-Escalante National Monument and Capitol Reef National Park.
-Take in the sights and hit the trails to explore and enjoy all this Southern Utah town has to offer.
+Soak up the scenery on your way to Boulder, Utah, while traveling along All-American Road: Scenic Byway 12.
+Boulder is remote, with stunning red rock vistas, yet it holds surprising gems like a Zagat-rated organic, sustainable restaurant.
+The town is a gateway to Grand Staircase-Escalante National Monument and Capitol Reef National Park.
+Take in the sights and hit the trails to explore and enjoy all that this Southern Utah town has to offer.

 Highlights

-Explore the past, revel in outdoor adventure and grab a tasty bite to eat on your trip to Boulder.
+Explore the past, revel in outdoor adventure and grab a tasty bite to eat on your trip to Boulder, Utah.

 • Delve into the past at the Anasazi State Park and Museum, which includes an Ancestral Puebloan (Anasazi) village dating to about A.D.
 1050 to 1200.
-Visit a life-sized, six-room replica of an ancient dwelling, and view part of the original site, in addition to exploring artifacts found onsite.
+Visit a life-sized, six-room replica of an ancient dwelling, view part of the original site and explore artifacts found onsite.

 • Hell’s Backbone Grill isn’t just a meal; it’s an experience.
-Travelers will be pleasantly surprised to find this Zagat-rated organic eatery, which is run on Buddhist principles with a focus on sustainability.
+Travelers will be pleasantly surprised to find this Zagat-rated organic eatery, which is run on Buddhist principles and focuses on sustainability.
 The food is organic and locally produced, matched with the seasons.
 Be sure to also explore a few of Boulder’s other restaurants, including Sweetwater Kitchen and Burr Trail Grill.

 • Offering around 70 miles of backcountry roads, driving the Burr Trail is a favorite way to explore.
 Out of Boulder, follow the route for 30 paved miles, entering Grand Staircase-Escalante National Monument — passing by Deer Creek campground, trailheads and the Long Canyon slot canyon.
 After 30 miles, the pavement ends and it enters Capitol Reef National Park, descending switchbacks — not suitable for trailers — and eventually connecting with Notom-Bullfrog Road.